VenatioStudios/Web/README.md

 NOTE: As there is no longer a Zune store, it has since been lost to the sands of time.

 ### Fishbowl
 Fishbowl was created in one week over my Christmas break in 2008.
 With the release of XNA networking and the 360 deployment system we were very interested in getting a simpler game together to publish.
 Fishbowl was born!
 Based on a Nut Harvest, a very addicting XNA game that was also very simple.
 The goal of this project was to figure out and test XNA networking.
 It was very interesting to deal with network prediction to get the game to work correctly.
-The game consists of a player controlling a fish to eat the most shrimp before the other fish.
+The game consists of a player controlling a fish to eat the most food before the other fish.
 Look out for power ups and bombs!
 Fishbowl has accumulated over 20,000 trail downloads since January 2009.
-As well as covering the cost of the original assets.
+As well as hundreds of purchases enough to covering the cost of the original assets.

 NOTE: As there is no 360 indy arcade anymore, it has since been lost to the sands of time.